Meditation and Prayer

 As far as guilt free definitions go, it’s hard to do better than this from Jim Houston: “Prayer is friendship with God.”
 Isn’t that a refreshingly simple and liberating way to think about it?
 It’s also very similar to a description given by Clement of Alexandria, writing 1800 years earlier: “Prayer is keeping company with God.”
 Friendship.
 Keeping company.
 Such simple language does not, however, imply a casual attitude towards prayer.
 Rather it is the result of a life in which everything has been soaked in prayer.
 Prayer is only ‘simple’ because it is central.
 Christians are people who pray.

 There are many valuable ways to pray, and many traditions of prayer: contemplative, conversational, intercessory, liturgical, scriptural— and many others beside.
-While they are all helpful, this month we will focus on some traditions less familiar to the members of our church (St Andrew’s Roseville, in the Sydney Anglican Diocese).
+While they are all helpful, this month we will focus on some traditions which are perhaps less familiar to the contemporary church.
 These styles of prayer are more reflective, listening styles of prayer which sit alongside Christian meditation.
 Note that prayer and meditation are not the same— even though they are complementary.

 Meditation has something of a bad reputation.
 At best, it’s thought of as a practice for those hyper-devout contemplatives or the slightly strange mystics!
 At worst, it’s condemned as a heresy better suited to eastern philosophy.
 But the goal of Christian meditation is not an erasing of our thoughts and emptying of our minds.
 Instead its goal is to fill our minds and re-train our hearts with biblical truth.
 This re-ordering, and the stillness that meditation generates, fosters the tranquility of peace with God.